 4. Algerian Ivy

-Overall, this plant is incredibly colorful, stunningly dramatic, and perfect for all kinds of trellises.
-You might also want to grow them on slopes and walls.
-Note that although the Algerian Ivy can tolerate some amount of drought, it still thrives best under full sun and partial shade.
-In the case of soi, you will need to ensure that it is consistently well-drained.
+Plus, the Algerian Ivy can tolerate some level of drought and thrives best under full sun and partial shade.
+In the case of soil, you will need to ensure that it is consistently well-drained.

 5. Irish Ivy (Hedera Hibernica)